Geonkick-Synthesizer/geonkick/README.md

    rates but the sound will seem pitch shift up / down.
  - Doesn't support velocity expression for synthesizer parameters (nor for layers), only for total instrument amplitude.
- - A plugin instance currently will take about 35 MB from heap.
-It is recommended to use kits of instruments instead of single instrument per plugin instance.
+ - The default plugin version (that supports kits) will take per instance about 35 MB from heap.
+The "Single" version of the plugin will take about 2 MB per plugin instance.
+If only one instrument per track is used, it is recommended to use the "Single" version of the plugin.
-   Also, every plugin instance will create 16 stereo audio outputs.
  - Doesn't support automation of synthesizer parameters.
  - Doesn't support Bézier curves for envelopes.
  - It is not polyphonic